neyamul-sbr/Integration-Assignment-Ding/readme.txt

 Dear Ding,
             I have completed the task.
-It consists three parts and I have successfully done all the parts of the tasks.
+It consists of three parts, and I have successfully completed all the parts of the tasks.
-            Detailed explaination is given in Program.cs file with commented out lines.
-Also the main function is in Program.cs file.
+            A detailed explanation is given in the Program.cs file with commented-out lines.
+Also, the main function is in Program.cs file.

             Thank you.
             Sincerely,